kondo-y/differentiable-tau-propagation/README.md

 ## Citation

-(The preprint below is not posted yet)

-If you use this code, please cite:
+A formal citation will be added once the manuscript/preprint is available.

 ```
-Kondo, Y., Naoki, H.
+Kondo, Y., Honda, N.
 Spatially resolved mapping of tau amplification rates via differentiable simulation of prion-like propagation
 (preprint)
 ```